 Donald Trump has created an industry for writers and book sellers.

 To most people I respect it is a great mystery why so many people admire him.
-Michiko Kakutani is another who taps in some more thoughts on the subject.
+Michiko Kakutani is another who offers some more thoughts on the subject.

 Michiko alluded to "Identity" a book Francis Fukyama felt compelled to write after his-earlier book "The End of History" had to be updated as Trump had set back the progressive path had been supposedly set in motion for civilization.